You know that feeling when you’ve built the “perfect” LinkedIn audience, but the results still fall flat?

 So we rebuilt from the ground up.

-You can do this by exporting data from your CRM, scraping company domains, or using enrichment tools like Clay and Apollo to identify businesses that fit your size, industry, and location criteria.
+Instead of building audiences inside LinkedIn, export data from your CRM, scrape company domains, or use enrichment tools like Clay and Apollo to identify companies that fit your ICP.

-Once you have your list, upload it as a Matched Audience in Campaign Manager.
-LinkedIn will map those company domains to active users on the platform, giving you a custom audience that’s far more precise than any title-based filter.
+Once you’ve got it, upload that list as a Matched Audience in Campaign Manager.
+LinkedIn will then map those company domains to active users on the platform, giving you precision without sacrificing scale.

 That was the turning point.

 Yes, CPMs rose as the audience shrank.
-But every dollar we spent was now going toward businesses we actually wanted to work with, B2B, SaaS, and tech companies with more than ten employees across Australia and New Zealand.
-The ads stopped feeling like broadcasts and started feeling like conversations with people who mattered.
+But every dollar we spent was now going toward the right businesses.
+B2B, SaaS, and tech companies with 10+ employees across Australia and New Zealand.

 Offers that match the mindset

-The most important lesson we’ve learnt: people don’t buy because you target them better , they buy because you meet them at the right moment with the right message.
+They buy because you met them at the right moment with the right message.

 At the middle of funnel, we focus on social proof.
 Think client wins, testimonials, logo walls, and bite-sized stories that showcase what partnership with us feels like.
 These ads build familiarity and credibility.